yleeyilin/tp/docs/UserGuide.md

 * `/note ; name : Moochie ; note : get 10kg of matcha from moochie ; deadline : 2020-10-10`

   The above command adds the note "get 10kg of matcha from moochie" to the contact with name `Moochie`.
-  It also sets a deadline of the note to Nov 10 2020.
+  It also sets a deadline of the note to Oct 10 2020.

 <br>